INTRODUCTION

 The chronic inflammatory state can lead to tissue destruction and the formation of abscesses and inflammatory epithelialised tunnels (sinus tracts)

-This results in a complex web of tendrils that occur under the skin and scarring
+This results in a complex web of tendrils that occur under the skin with associated scarring

 HS is primarily an inflammatory disease and any infection is considered secondary